 During Harvest Week, students mix colors to create orange autumn pumpkins.
 During the math unit on patterns, students paint, collage and stamp patterns to extend the work of Math Workshop.
 Ms. Liz particularly looks forward to the spring when classes complete unique projects for PS 29’s Children’s Art Auction that takes place at the June Block Party.

 Upper Grade Art

 Art for Students in grades 2-5 is taught by Kristen Adamczyk, who has been an art educator for more than 20 years.
 She has taught at PS29 over 16 years.
 Before that, she worked as a visiting artist.
 Kristen completed her BFA at Massachusetts College of Art and her MA at UNM in Albuquerque.
 Besides teaching at PS29, Kristen co-wrote, and administered a four-year arts grant from the Annenberg Foundation and a 2016 research grant through the National Endowment for the Humanities (NEH).

 Kristen's teaching philosophy incorporates history, science, and math with art.
 She believes that children make real-life connections of these subjects through discussion and making art.
 She also believes that young artists can create meaningful art while standing or sitting!
 She is a strong supporter of active learning.

-Kristen is also a proud parent of three boys: Alejandro, Tomas, and Felix!
+Kristen is also a proud parent of three boys: Alejandro, Tomas, and Felix (all PS29 alums)!
 Her family balances outdoor activities (especially hiking in the Adirondacks) with visits to art museums.
-She is also an encaustic painter, exhibiting nationally, and locally at 440 Gallery (Park Slope) and Site Brooklyn (Gowanus).
+She is also an encaustic painter, exhibiting nationally and locally.

 Upper Grade Art Teacher: